AxtMueller/Windows-Kernel-Explorer/README.md

 3. In order to disclose as little personal information as possible (IP address, online time, etc.), I do not use instant messaging.
 Just write what you want in the E-MAIL.
 4. In order to reduce the impact of the Internet on real life, I also do not use Facebook, Twitter, etc. Please don't ask me for such information via E-MAIL.
 ### Paid services:
 1. Binary customization: Modify obvious characteristics of WKE and remove all of my personal information in WKE.
+This service is suitable if some softwares detect WKE based on the program characteristics of WKE.
+The customized version of WKE can be run on 64-bit Windows with HVCI enabled.
 2. Implant link: Implant link in WKE on "About" page, all users will see it when main dialog appears.
 3. Specific feature separation: Copy source code of specific feature to a separate project.
 4. Driver static library: It contains most of main features of WKE.
 [WBD also uses this static library.](https://github.com/AxtMueller/Windows-Batch-Deployment)